-NS 03-006 recommends (not obligatory) labels for poultry meat and other meat products indicate freezing or deep-freezing dates.
+Meat: NS 03-006 recommends labels for poultry meat and other meat products indicate freezing or deep-freezing dates.
 Labels of whole, half, or quarter beef products can indicate whether the product is frozen, de-frosted from a previously frozen state, or sliced and processed.
 If the product is not intended for direct retail sale, it can be labeled with the processing date.
-If the product is for direct retail sale, it can be labeled with the net weight and expiration date.
+If the product is for direct retail sale, it can be labeled with the processing date.
 Uncooked poultry meat has not been eligible for import since 2005.
-There is no specific requirement for plant-based meat.
+There is no specific requirement for plant-based meat (not obligatory).

-An obligatory ASN standard (NS 03-146) for bouillon was approved in 2015, which also includes labelling requirements.
+Bouillon: An obligatory ASN standard (NS 03-146) for bouillon was approved in 2015, which also includes labelling requirements.

-Although not obligatory, dried legumes labels can indicate the name of the products or commercial variety.
+Dried legumes: labels can indicate the name of the products or commercial variety (not obligatory).

-Although not obligatory, corn products can be labeled as follows: "maïs" for corn, "maïs doux" for sweet corn, and "farine de maïs" for corn flour.
-In addition, sweet corn grain can be homogenous and of the same origin, variety, and quality.
+Corn products can be labeled as follows: "maïs" for corn, "maïs doux" for sweet corn, and "farine de maïs" for corn flour.
+In addition, sweet corn grain can be homogenous and of the same origin, variety, and quality (not obligatory).